craigk5n/edocias/README.txt

      php scan.php
    It is recommended you setup a cron job to run this once a day to automatically pick up new files.
+5) Optionally customize the appearance to match the rest of your site.
+   The UI was intentionally left bare to avoid conflicts with your website.
+   The main page (index.php) will look for the following files.
+If found, they will be included.
+   - style.css: a custom style sheet
+   - header.html or header.php: custom PHP or HTML that will be included at the top of the page before the EDocIAS content.
+   - trailer.html or trailer.php: custom PHP or HTML that will be included after the EDocIAS content.

 ----------------------------------------------------------------------------
 Misc.
 Tips: